 Although Effective Coaching may very well be the best path a speaker can take in becoming a better speaker quicker, there is a belief held by some experts that not all speakers are coachable.
 Without a doubt, I believe that with a better understanding of our different Communication Styles and with Effective Coaching, both speaker and coach can come to realize that all speakers are coachable.
 Yes, even those who choose to take the scenic or Columbus route to their destination.

-When both speakers and coach understand their different Communication Styles and are willing to work with each other honestly, the results can be rewarding for both speaker and coach.
+When both speakers and coaches understand their different Communication Styles and are willing to work with each other honestly, the results can be rewarding for both speaker and coach.
 Communication Styles are often situational; however, good coaches will determine how to improve relationships by mastering and adapting their application of Communication Styles based on situations.
 Coaches should tailor their style to match situational expectations.
 Both speaker and coach must also identify their preferred style of communication very early in their collaboration to decide if their styles may affect the building of a trusted relationship in the future.

-Speakers should be able to identify and understand their primary style of communication from their everyday interactions with colleagues, friend, and family.
+Speakers should be able to identify and understand their primary style of communication from their everyday interactions with colleagues, friends, and family.
 How a person is known to be from daily interactions with others, cannot be magically changed by coaching or by them stepping unto a speaking platform.
 Who or what you are all about will be revealed when you step in front of an audience.

-You know best if your everyday style of communications leads to positive or negative reactions when interacting in creative groups at work, in personal or family relationships.
+You know best if your everyday style of communication leads to positive or negative reactions when interacting in creative groups at work, in personal or family relationships.
 Coaching can help speakers decide if their current style may be a problem or is valid based on feedback and outcomes or if they should consider adopting a new style of communication.
 Selecting a different style is not an easy fix.
-Styles can change with time, practice, and through Effective Coaching, however, both speaker and coach must be prepared to answer the following questions as they begin that journey.
+Styles can change with time, practice, and Effective Coaching, however, both speaker and coach must be prepared to answer the following questions as they begin that journey.

 - When might the speaker want to adjust their communication style?